DThumma/Thumma_CSCI2270_FinalProject/README.md

     previous option.
 However, if we check and reset the filtering, it keeps resetting and even though they are still in the sub-menu, it lets them filter when it shouldn't.

 5.)
 After sorting it alphabetically by name, the other aspects of the item (type, style, and color) don't get sorted with the name, since they are not connected.
 Need to find a way to connect everything together.
+This then affects adding the item to the cart (it adds the right alphabetical name after being sorted, but it doesn't add the right attributes - adds the original attributes before it was sorted).

 6.)
 If a user doesn't select a number from the menu before typing in an aspect for the item, the menu loops infinitely until you force it to quit.